sithmel/diogenes/README.md

   });
 ```
 This second version is not only more concise but is also much more efficient as it executes some operations in parallel.
 Also automatic propagation of errors is a very cool feature!
-But still is not perfect: handling the passage of values can be clumsy, swallowing exception when you forgot the catch can be dangerous, mixing promises and callback annoying ...
+But still is not perfect: handling the passage of values can be clumsy, swallowing exception when you forgot the "catch" can be dangerous, mixing promises and callback annoying ...
 But there is a worst issue, you are designing how the components interact between them, in an imperative way.
 Wouldn't it better if the system could figure out the execution order ?
 Even better working flawlessly with promises, synchronous functions and callbacks ?

 With Diogenes you can describe the flow of informations in terms of services, describing the relations between them: